aws-samples/serverless-store-finder/README.md

 > The Pattern 1 AWS SAM template houses an [AWS Lambda custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) that will automatically load the stores data from the `stores.json` file.
 No further action is required, and API1 is now ready.

 ### Store Finder - API Pattern 2

+The "Store Finder - API Pattern 2" AWS SAM template will deploy the back-end API infrastructure and code required by Pattern 2, including the Amazon API Gateway, AWS Lambda functions, and Amazon Aurora Serverless V2 PostgreSQL database.
+This API is fully functional itself and is not dependent on API Pattern 1.

 1. Navigate to the `sam/api-pattern2` directory on your local machine.
 Run `sam build` to build the application ready for deployment.
 Confirm that the `Build Succeeded` message is shown before continuing.
 ```